Celestial Navigation (The West Wing): Plot

-In the present, Sam and Toby become briefly lost in Connecticut after Sam attempts to use the North Star as a fixed point for guidance.
-Eventually reaching the police station where Mendoza is being held, Sam and Toby identify themselves and Mendoza to the officers on duty.
-The sergeant tells Sam that he suspected Mendoza had been drinking alcohol based on his driving and refusal to comply with a breathalyzer test.
-Sam informs the officers that Mendoza has a chronic illness that makes alcohol consumption potentially fatal.
-Mendoza, meanwhile, expresses to Toby his frustration at how he'd been treated by the police; having been searched and handcuffed by police in front of his wife and nine-year old son, he is now ashamed to face them.
-Mendoza intends to use the criminal justice system to be acquitted as an average citizen, but Toby tells Mendoza that he would make a bigger difference on the Supreme Court.
-Mendoza agrees to be released, and Toby tells the officers on duty that in exchange for Mendoza's release, and an apology to Mendoza and his family, the incident will remain off the record and no lawsuit will be filed against the county.
-Sam and Toby call Josh and inform him of Mendoza's release; Josh tells his audience to ask him sometime about a story involving a Supreme Court justice, then moves to take questions.
+In the present, Sam and Toby become briefly lost in Connecticut after Sam attempts to use the North Star to navigate, eventually reaching the police station where Mendoza is being held.
+The sergeant tells Sam that he suspected Mendoza had been drinking alcohol; Sam informs the officers that Mendoza has a chronic illness that makes alcohol consumption fatal.
+Inside his cell, Mendoza expresses his frustration to Toby, having been searched and handcuffed by police in front of his family just for being Hispanic.
+Mendoza intends to stay in prison and clear his name through the normal process, but Toby counters that Mendoza cannot get confirmed to the Supreme Court if this becomes public.
+Mendoza agrees to be released, and Toby tells the officers on duty that in exchange for Mendoza's release, and an apology to Mendoza and his family, the incident will remain off the record and no lawsuit will be filed against the county for racial profiling.
+They agree, and Mendoza is released.